ajeetraina/dhi-sample-demos/kibana/guides/guides.md

 **Runtime variants** are designed to run your application in production.
 These images are intended to be used either directly or as the `FROM` image in the final stage of a multi-stage build.
 These images typically:

-- Run as the nonroot user
+- Run as the nonroot user (UID 65532)
 - Do not include a shell or a package manager
 - Contain only the minimal set of libraries needed to run the app